Growth, Enterprise and Trade

 An effective consultation process will allow the Crown to make informed decisions about any potential effects on the exercise of treaty and Aboriginal rights without unduly delaying or discouraging investment in Manitoba’s mineral resources resulting in mineral exploration and development activities, which benefit of all Manitobans, including Aboriginal people who live and work near areas of mineral exploration and mine development.

 The Government of Manitoba’s draft Provincial Policy for Crown Consultation with Aboriginal Peoples dated July 10, 2007 reflects the framework through which the Government is meeting its consultation responsibilities.
-These procedures will be used by the Mineral Resources Division to carry out consultation about mineral exploration or mine development projects.
+These procedures will be used by the Department to carry out consultation about mineral exploration or mine development projects.
 These procedures are expected to be reviewed and revised from time to time to reflect updates to the Provincial Consultation Policy and the Government’s experience in carrying out consultation.